ionic-team/cordova-plugin-ionic-webview/README.md

     cordova plugin add cordova-plugin-ionic-webview@beta
     ```

+1. Apps are now served from HTTP on Android.

+    * The origin for requests from the Web View is `http://localhost:8080`.

 1. Replace any usages of `window.Ionic.normalizeURL()` with `window.Ionic.WebView.convertFileSrc()`.

     * For Ionic Angular projects, there is an [Ionic Native wrapper](https://beta.ionicframework.com/docs/native/ionic-webview):